simeononsecurity/simeononsecurity.ch/content/articles/demystifying-network-address-translation-(nat)-and-port-address-translation-(pat)/index.en.md

 Key points about PAT:

 * PAT enables the conservation of public IP addresses by multiplexing multiple private IP addresses onto a single public IP address.
 * It uses port numbers to differentiate between different communication sessions.
 * PAT can be implemented using either static or dynamic port allocation.
 * PAT introduces a level of security by hiding the private IP addresses of devices behind the public IP address.

-In summary, PAT is a vital mechanism in NAT that enables the efficient use of public IP addresses and facilitates communication between devices on a private network and the internet.
+To sum up, PAT is a vital mechanism in NAT that enables the efficient use of public IP addresses and facilitates communication between devices on a private network and the internet.

 ### How PAT Works